 Let's just say it: it's time to stop subjecting our students to some of the dreadful learning practices of the past.

-No more learning straight from the book, or from emotionless lectures.
+No more learning straight from the book, or from notes literally written in Greek, or from emotionless lectures.
 They only alienate students and stop learning cold.
-Every student, no matter where they are, deserves to have high-quality math experience.
+Every student, no matter where/who they are, deserves to have high-quality math experience.
 To smile while learning.

 Frequently Asked Questions

 For teachers, your account gives you immediate access to a treasure trove of materials.
 The program works as an all-in-one online curriculum that's at your full disposal.
 You can use it to fuel your day's lessons, showcase videos as needed, and assign both online-based or written practice work.
 Every lesson plan is entirely done for you, including practice tests, chapter tests, and all hand-written step-by-step answer keys.
 All materials are also instantly downloadable for you to print, or to post to your school's LMS.